function61/eventhorizon/docs/is-this-a-good-fit-for-me.md

   that builds the custom message to be sent to the partner's system.
 - You can use polyglot persistence (= different databases for each optimized use case), if that benefits you.
+- If your event database is backed up (Pyramid's use of S3 yields 99.999999999% durability), your **operational databases don't need backups**. **Event stream is the incremental backup**.
+However, if you only have a single operational database (= single point of failure => you shouldn't, if time to recovery is crucial) and you are concerned about time to recovery, you can always snapshot your database and restore efficiently by applying delta, which you don't have to write code for because Pyramid works by pushing deltas.

 Bad things about EventSourcing